LizhenWangT/FaceVerse/README.md

 ![results](./docs/results.jpg)
 **Fig.1** Single-image fitting results using FaceVerse model.

-### FaceVerse version 4
+## FaceVerse version 4

-Updated on December 19, 2024
+:balloon::balloon::balloon:Updated on December 19, 2024

 We have provided an easy-to-use and faster version in this new Git (https://github.com/LizhenWangT/FaceVerse_v4), which can directly predict parameters by a ResNet50.